Do you suffer from pain in the jaw, headaches (related to temporomandibular joint), teeth grinding(bruxism), and jaw tension?

 You don’t have to live with the pain associated with TMJ Dysfunction we have helped many clients to live relatively pain free!

-Who better to trust for the most natural looking results from wrinkle relaxers for Teething grinding than one of the most experienced providers in the Waikato, the doctors at Jeunesse MedSpa®… experience you can trust.
+Who better to trust for the most natural looking results from wrinkle relaxers for Teething grinding than one of the most experienced providers in the Waikato, the medical team at Jeunesse MedSpa®… experience you can trust.